 If your blowout habit runs through a bar like Drybar rather than a full-service salon, the buy-versus-visit math shifts.
 A single Drybar-style blowout typically runs around $50-$65 before tip in 2026, and most locations sell some form of membership or prepaid package that lowers the per-visit rate in exchange for a monthly commitment.
-So does owning a Dyson Airwrap actually beat the membership?
+So does owning a Dyson Airwrap beat the membership?

 The short answer

 For anyone who blows out weekly, buying almost always wins on a one-year horizon.
 A blowout bar membership that nets out around $40-$45 per visit still costs roughly $2,000-$2,300 a year at 52 visits.
 The Airwrap's ~$600 one-time price is paid off in the first few months, and every visit after that is close to free.
-The membership only looks competitive if you go rarely - a handful of times a year for events - in which case owning any device is hard to justify.
+The membership only looks competitive if you go rarely, a handful of times a year for events, in which case owning any device is hard to justify.

 Where memberships hide the real cost